 - 1. a completed application for readmission and \$15 fee prior to the deadlines stated above; - 2. a typed resume to include a description of what you have done during your absence.
-Include: employment, schools attended, courses taken, and a statement for why you wish to return to MMA;
+Include: employment, schools attended, courses taken, and a statement for why you wish to return to MMA; - 3. two (2) letters of recommendation from MMA faculty members and/or administrators; - 4. a letter of recommendation from a recent employer; - 5. an official transcript from each school attended since last enrolled at MMA; - 6. written proof from MMA chief financial officer stating that you are in satisfactory financial standing with the college.

-- 3. two (2) letters of recommendation from MMA faculty members and/or administrators; - 4. a letter of recommendation from a recent employer; - 5. an official transcript from each school attended since last enrolled at MMA; - 6. written proof from the MMA chief financial officer stating that you are in satisfactory financial standing with the college.
-Students seeking readmission will be required to personally appear before the Readmission Board at the time applications are reviewed.
+Students seeking readmission will be required to personally appear before the Readmission Board at the time your application is reviewed.
 Once your application is complete, the Director of Admissions will contact you with specific arrangements concerning your interview with the board.

 MMA will try to meet the returning students course selection requests.
 However, pre-registration by currently enrolled students may result in desired courses being at capacity.
-See the Academic Policies section for Priority for Course Registration.

 • NOTE: All students must submit an updated physical examination as a criterion for readmission.
 Depending on how long you have been out of school, you may be required to have additional immunizations.
-Should you have additional questions regarding your immunizations, contact the Director of Health Services at 207-326-2295 or by e-mail at susan.mcdonald@mma.edu.
+Should you have additional questions regarding your immunizations, e-mail smcdonald@mma.edu.
 You must satisfy all physical and immunization requirements prior to registration.